GrantExec, a Euna Solutions® company

 Additional Requirements

-Applicants must be collaborative partnerships of public or private entities including nonprofits, government agencies, universities, and for-profit organizations.
-Individuals are not eligible.
-Partnerships must demonstrate experience delivering training, outreach, and technical assistance to beginning farmers and ranchers.
-Projects must target individuals with 10 or fewer years of farming experience.
-A 25 percent nonfederal match is required unless waived for underserved populations.
+Eligible applicants must be collaborative partnerships composed of public and private entities including nonprofits, universities, government agencies, tribal organizations, and for profit organizations.
+Applications submitted by individuals alone are not eligible.
+Partnerships led by extension services or public agencies receive priority.
+Applicants must demonstrate experience in training and technical assistance for beginning farmers and ranchers.
+Matching funds of 25 percent are required unless waived for underserved populations.

 Geographic Eligibility